Site icon Women Fitness

 2. Take care of your body: Taking care of yourself physically can improve your mental health.
 Be sure to:

-1. Surround yourself with good people: People with strong family or social connections are generally healthier than those who lack a support network.
-Make plans with supportive family members and friends, or seek out activities where you can meet new people, such as a club, class or support group.
+1. Surround yourself with good people: People with strong family or social connections are generally healthier than those without a support network.
+Make plans with supportive family members and friends, or seek out activities to meet new people, such as a club, class or support group.

 2. Reach Out: Volunteer your time and energy to help someone else.
 You’ll feel good about doing something tangible to help someone in need — and it’s a great way to meet new people.
 Avoid being alone.